rawmkit/rawm/README.md

 The shell commands `make; make install` should build and install this package.
 See `config.mk` file for configuration parameters.

+dwm can be customized by editing `config.h` and (re)compiling the source code.

 License and Copyright
 ---------------------